TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 names at all.

-My class defines __del__ but it is not called when I delete the object.
+My kundi defines __del__ but it is not called when I delete the object.
 -----------------------------------------------------------------------

 There are several possible reasons for this.